Anthem (NYSE:ANTM) Issues FY 2022 Earnings Guidance

 Anthem (NYSE:ANTM – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $28.400-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $28.480.
 The company issued revenue guidance of -.

-ANTM has been the topic of several analyst reports.
-Truist Financial raised their price target on shares of Anthem from $540.00 to $590.00 in a research note on Thursday, April 7th.
-Morgan Stanley cut their price target on Anthem from $561.00 to $518.00 and set an overweight rating for the company in a report on Friday, January 28th.
-SVB Leerink raised their price objective on Anthem from $465.00 to $483.00 and gave the stock a market perform rating in a report on Tuesday, March 15th.
-Jefferies Financial Group reaffirmed a buy rating and issued a $559.00 price objective on shares of Anthem in a research report on Tuesday, March 29th.
-Finally, Argus raised their price target on Anthem from $475.00 to $500.00 and gave the stock a buy rating in a research note on Monday, February 7th.
-Two equities research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $494.43.
+Anthem (NYSE:ANTM – Get Rating) last released its quarterly earnings results on Wednesday, April 20th.
+The company reported $8.25 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $7.81 by $0.44.
+Anthem had a net margin of 4.33% and a return on equity of 18.71%.
+The firm had revenue of $38.10 billion during the quarter, compared to analyst estimates of $37.28 billion.
+During the same quarter in the prior year, the firm earned $7.01 EPS.
+The business’s revenue for the quarter was up 17.6% compared to the same quarter last year.
+As a group, research analysts predict that Anthem will post 28.53 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, June 24th.
-Investors of record on Friday, June 10th will be issued a $1.28 dividend.
-This represents a $5.12 dividend on an annualized basis and a yield of 0.99%.
-This is an increase from Anthem’s previous quarterly dividend of $1.13.
-Anthem’s dividend payout ratio is currently 20.71%.
+Several research firms have recently commented on ANTM.
+Truist Financial upped their price target on shares of Anthem from $590.00 to $610.00 in a research report on Thursday, April 21st.
+BMO Capital Markets increased their target price on shares of Anthem from $540.00 to $625.00 and gave the stock an outperform rating in a report on Monday.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of Anthem from $453.00 to $574.00 and gave the stock a buy rating in a report on Friday, April 22nd.
+The Goldman Sachs Group increased their target price on shares of Anthem from $527.00 to $605.00 and gave the stock a buy rating in a report on Thursday, April 21st.
+Finally, Argus increased their target price on shares of Anthem from $475.00 to $500.00 and gave the stock a buy rating in a report on Monday, February 7th.
+Two analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $543.64.

-In related news, EVP Peter D. Haytaian sold 17,703 shares of the business’s stock in a transaction dated Thursday, March 10th.
-The stock was sold at an average price of $460.71, for a total value of $8,155,949.13.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CAO Ronald W. Penczek sold 2,763 shares of the stock in a transaction that occurred on Monday, February 7th.
-The stock was sold at an average price of $453.48, for a total value of $1,252,965.24.
+In other news, EVP Peter D. Haytaian sold 17,703 shares of the business’s stock in a transaction dated Thursday, March 10th.
+The shares were sold at an average price of $460.71, for a total value of $8,155,949.13.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CAO Ronald W. Penczek sold 2,763 shares of the business’s stock in a transaction dated Monday, February 7th.
+The stock was sold at an average price of $453.48, for a total transaction of $1,252,965.24.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 22,889 shares of company stock worth $10,532,411 over the last 90 days.
-0.27% of the stock is owned by company insiders.
+Over the last 90 days, insiders sold 22,889 shares of company stock worth $10,532,411.
+Insiders own 0.28% of the company’s stock.

-Several large investors have recently modified their holdings of ANTM.
-Morgan Stanley boosted its holdings in shares of Anthem by 7.8% in the 2nd quarter.
-Morgan Stanley now owns 1,568,625 shares of the company’s stock valued at $598,899,000 after buying an additional 113,659 shares during the period.
-SkyView Investment Advisors LLC acquired a new position in Anthem during the 4th quarter worth $228,000.
-Toroso Investments LLC boosted its position in Anthem by 191.6% during the 4th quarter.
-Toroso Investments LLC now owns 11,061 shares of the company’s stock worth $5,127,000 after acquiring an additional 7,268 shares during the period.
-NewEdge Advisors LLC increased its holdings in shares of Anthem by 64.6% during the fourth quarter.
-NewEdge Advisors LLC now owns 8,639 shares of the company’s stock valued at $4,004,000 after purchasing an additional 3,390 shares during the period.
-Finally, Autumn Glory Partners LLC bought a new stake in shares of Anthem during the fourth quarter valued at about $268,000.
-87.97% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of the stock.
+Kingsview Wealth Management LLC grew its holdings in Anthem by 4.8% during the 4th quarter.
+Kingsview Wealth Management LLC now owns 1,095 shares of the company’s stock valued at $508,000 after purchasing an additional 50 shares during the last quarter.
+NEXT Financial Group Inc boosted its position in Anthem by 17.1% in the 4th quarter.
+NEXT Financial Group Inc now owns 554 shares of the company’s stock valued at $257,000 after buying an additional 81 shares during the period.
+Penserra Capital Management LLC boosted its position in Anthem by 20.4% in the 4th quarter.
+Penserra Capital Management LLC now owns 1,159 shares of the company’s stock valued at $536,000 after buying an additional 196 shares during the period.
+Integrated Wealth Concepts LLC boosted its position in Anthem by 55.7% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 1,510 shares of the company’s stock valued at $700,000 after buying an additional 540 shares during the period.
+Finally, EverSource Wealth Advisors LLC purchased a new stake in Anthem in the 4th quarter valued at about $255,000.
+Institutional investors own 87.97% of the company’s stock.

 About Anthem (Get Rating)